BIGJRA/BIGJRA.github.io/reborn.md

 ## Joining a Gang

 We actually have to join a gang to progress the story.
-Technically we can do this later, but there are some nice rewards we can get right now, so we might as well start now You actually get to choose which gang to join: the Magma Gang in the North Obsidia Alleyway, or the Aqua Gang in the Lapis Alleyway.
+Technically we can do this later, but there are some nice rewards we can get right now, so we might as well start now.
+You actually get to choose which gang to join: the Magma Gang in the North Obsidia Alleyway, or the Aqua Gang in the Lapis Alleyway.
 Head over to your choice of alleyway.

 ### Choice: The Magma Gang